While technology is heating up the car manufacturing industry, it’s also transforming Class 8 tractors.

 When the “Check Engine” light comes on, truckers have to stop and take the time to figure out what’s wrong.
 But truckers report that in these modern trucks with technological features, more often than not, the engine light will go on from a nonessential electronic issue, not a problem with the engine.

-For technology to benefit instead of bother truckers, the electronic extras simply can’t be connected to the function of the truck.
+For technology to benefit instead of bothering truckers, the electronic extras simply can’t be connected to the function of the truck.

 Truckers become very familiar with their vehicles, not only because they spend a lot of time in and with them, but because the truck itself is literally their livelihood.
-We know that because Montway has a very close and strong relation with all our car shipping carrier partners.
+We know that because Montway has very close and strong relationships with all our car shipping carrier partners.